leosol/svc-new/README.md

 # SVC-NEW Ransomware
 Just sharing some knoledge related to SVC-NEW (a type of ransomware in linux environments - MD5 4bb2f87100fca40bfbb102e48ef43e65).

-...
+**Summary**:
-I'm just an amateur trying to learn a little bit of reverse engineering.
-So, I appreciate tips, suggestions and criticisms too, especially those that help me improve!
-I hope it will be useful in some way.
-Good luck!
+Encryption ratio was only 0.3% of a 1GB file - located at the begining of the file (see samples)

 ### Ransomware logic - based on file size
-This ransomware loads a table with the behavior based on file size.
+This ransomware loads a table with it's behavior based on file size.
-At first, you can find this table under global named variable **Ransom_Logic**.
+At first, you can find this table under global variable **Ransom_Logic**.
-Even rows are file size indexes.
-Odd rows are the size of encrypted blocks.
+*Even* rows are file size indexes. *Odd* rows are the size of encrypted blocks.

 ![Alt text](pictures/Capture-Dump-Ransom-Logic.PNG?raw=true "Mem Dump")